w3c/wai-curricula/content/designer/information-design.md

   * simple
   * complex
   * layout
-* create designs that allow presentation of tables in multiple ways, such as using several lists, or splitting a complex table into several simpler ones
+* design user interfaces that allow presentation of tables in multiple ways, such as using several lists, or splitting a complex table into several simpler ones
-* create designs that allow to establish a relationship between the table cells both visually and programmatically, included for headers and data cells
+* design user interfaces that allow to establish a relationship between the table cells both visually and programmatically, included for headers and data cells
-* create designs that support the inclusion of table  descriptions
+* design user interfaces that support the inclusion of table  descriptions
 * describe related requirements for developers to ensure that table header and data cells are programmatically associated

 #### Teaching Ideas for Topic